Andrew-E-Dagdag/marketplacer-code-challenge/README.md

 - Add products to a Shopping Cart. (done)
 - Apply promotional discounts. (done)
 - Calculate and display the total cost. (done)
-- (self: implement tests for all functions)
+- (self: implement tests for all functions) (partially done, improvements can be made)

 ## Usage: